- This event has passed.

 Lab website: nyuactionlab.com

-About the Speaker: Adolph received her Ph.D. from Emory University and completed a postdoctoral fellowship at Albert Einstein College of Medicine.
-She directs the Databrary Project and PLAY Project.
-She is a Fellow of the American Psychological Association and Association for Psychological Science and Past-President of the International Congress on Infant Studies.
-She received the Kurt Koffka Medal, the Cattell Sabbatical Award, APF Fantz Memorial Award, APA Boyd McCandless Award, ICIS Young Investigator Award, FIRST and MERIT awards from NICHD, and five teaching awards from NYU.
-She chaired the MFSR NIH study section and serves on the McDonnell Foundation advisory board and editorial boards of Developmental Psychobiology and Motor Learning & Development.
-Adolph has published 180+ articles and chapters.
-Her research on perceptual-motor learning and development has been continually funded by NIH since 1991.
+About the Speaker: Adolph is the Julius Silver Professor of Psychology and Neural Science, and professor of applied psychology at New York University.
+She uses observable motor behaviors and a variety of technologies (video, motion tracking, instrumented floor, head-mounted eye tracking, EEG, etc.) to study developmental processes.
+Adolph directs the NIH-funded Databrary video library and PLAY project, and she maintains the Datavyu video-coding tool.
+She received her Ph.D. from Emory University and completed a postdoctoral fellowship at Albert Einstein College of Medicine.
+She is a fellow of the American Psychological Association and Association for Psychological Science and past-president of the International Congress on Infant Studies.
+She received the Kurt Koffka Medal, Cattell Sabbatical Award, APF Fantz Memorial Award, APA Boyd McCandless Award, ICIS Young Investigator Award, FIRST and MERIT awards from NICHD, and five teaching awards from NYU.
+She chaired the NIH study section on Motor Function and Speech Rehabilitation and serves on the McDonnell Foundation advisory board and editorial boards of Developmental Psychobiology and Motor Learning and Development.
+Adolph has published 190+ articles and chapters.
+Her research on infant behavior and development has been continually funded by NIH since 1991.